People see approximately 4,000-10,000 ads per day.

 - Video ads

-Download the Ultimate Facebook Marketing E-book for actionable tips you can start using at your centers today.
+Download the Ultimate Facebook Marketing E-book for actionable tips you can start using at your centres today.

-To determine if your daycare ads have served their purpose, you should monitor and track key advertisement metrics.
+To determine if your childcare ads have served their purpose, you should monitor and track key advertisement metrics.

 - Impressions – When a digital ad reaches a consumer or prospect.

-- Clicks – When your consumer/prospect clicks the digital ad and enters your enrollment funnel.
+- Clicks – When your consumer/prospect clicks the digital ad and enters your enrolment funnel.